One Night with the King: Production

 The movie was filmed entirely in the state of Rajasthan, India.

 Jeannie Tenney wrote and sang "One Night with the King", which can be heard during the final credits.
 She was a co-author with her husband, Tommy Tenney (also a producer of the film), of the book upon which the film is based.

 Promotion

 The Genius Club from writer/director Tim Chey was also released theatrically in 2006.
-The film's trailers showed before One Night With The King.

 Reception

 Box office

 One Night with the King was released to theaters on October 13, 2006.
 During its opening weekend, it earned $4,120,497 in theaters.
 By the end of its theatrical run, the film had received $13,395,961 domestically, with $13,728,450 worldwide.
 Subsequent DVD sales were strong at $20,688,299, more than making up for production costs.

 Critical response

-One Night with the King received a generally negative reception, garnering a 19% positive rating on Rotten Tomatoes, based on 26 reviews, with an average of 4.4 out of 10.
+One Night with the King received a generally negative reception, garnering a 17% positive rating on Rotten Tomatoes, based on 24 reviews, with an average of 4.4 out of 10.

 V.A.
 Musetto of the New York Post, noting that, "The cinematography and sets look great, but the script is a bummer.
 It's overlong, overwrought and overblown."

 The film received better views from the Christian community.
 The film was awarded four Doves by the Dove Foundation and received the Dove Family-Approved Seal.
 MovieGuide has also reviewed the film fairly favourably, giving it 3 out of 4 stars, saying that "despite some minor flaws, [it] brings back the biblical epic in an entertaining, inspiring way."
 The movie has also been endorsed by the American Bible Society.